 (iii) Stars were sparkling in the sky.

-(iv) Sparkling waves were dancing in the margin of the bay.
+(iv) Sparkling waves were dancing sprightly.

 Q. 13.
 You have come across the term preposition.
 You know that prepositions are words like at, as, by, for, to, etc. These words are usually placed before a noun or a pronoun to show their relation to place, time, direction, means, etc.

-Look at these phrases from the poem :
+Look at these phrases from the poem:

 (i) over vales and hills